Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 2. Launch the installation_python.bat (or the install_python.sh for MacOS) to install Python and the library requirements.
 These files are located in *Assets/StreamingAssets/BOData/Installation*

 * **Note:** If you have Python already installed locally you have to set the path to python manually.
 This is explained in the [Python Settings](#python-settings) chapter.
+Make sure to also read the first section of [Configuration](#configuration) to make sure you safe the python setting correctly

 3. Download Unity Hub
-4. Create or Login to your student-licensed Unity-account
+4. Create or Login to your (student-)licensed Unity-account
 5. Install Unity 2022.3.21f1
 6. Add the project in the Unity Hub by selecting the repository folder
 7. Open the project and set the [Python Settings](#python-settings) accordingly